 How many lakes are monitored in the Halifax Regional Municipality?

-Staff monitors 23 beaches across the municipality.
+Staff regularly monitors 23 beaches across the municipality.
 A full list of beaches is located on our website.
 The municipality urges lake users to use caution when visiting other lakes in the region.
 Users should check the water for surface scum, foam or a mat and/or discoloured water and be aware that blooms can be blue, blue-green, green, red, brown or yellow in colour.
 Some look like paint streaks on the water, while others many not affect the look of the water.
 If the water appears to have this consistency, its best to avoid contact.

 How does the Halifax Regional Municipality decide which beaches to monitor?